Crime prevention

-Crime prevention refers to strategies and measures that seek to reduce the risk of crime occurring by intervening before a crime has been committed.
+Crime prevention refers to strategies and measures that reduce the risk of crime occurring by intervening before a crime has been committed.
 It encompasses many approaches, including developmental, situational, community-based and criminal-justice interventions, to address risk factors at individual, family, community and societal levels.
-These strategies aim to deter potential offenders, reduce opportunities for offending and mitigate the fear of crime among the public, and are used by many governments in their efforts to reduce crime, enforce the law, maintain criminal justice and uphold overall stability.
+These strategies aim to deter potential offenders, reduce opportunities for offending and mitigate the fear of crime among the public.
+They are used by governments to reduce crime, enforce the law, maintain criminal justice and uphold overall stability.

 Studies

-Criminologists, commissions and research bodies such as the World Health Organization, the United Nations, the United States National Research Council and the UK Audit Commission have analyzed their and others' research on what lowers the rates of interpersonal crime.
-They agree that governments must go beyond law enforcement and criminal justice to tackle the risk factors that cause crime because it is more cost-effective and leads to greater social benefits than the standard ways of responding to crime.
-Multiple opinion polls also confirm public support for investment in prevention.
+Criminologists, commissions and research bodies such as the World Health Organization, the United Nations, the United States National Research Council and the UK Audit Commission research policies to reduce the rates of interpersonal crime.
+They agree governments must go beyond law enforcement and criminal justice, reducing the risk factors for crime because it is more cost-effective and leads to greater social benefits than the punitive approaches crime.
+Opinion polls also confirm public support for investment in prevention.
 Criminology Professor Irvin Waller uses these materials in his 2006 book Less Law, More Order to propose specific measures to reduce crime as well as propose a crime bill.

-The World Health Organization (WHO) Guide (published 2004) complements the World Report on Violence and Health (published 2002) and the 2003 World Health Assembly Resolution 56-24 for governments to implement nine recommendations, which were to:
+The World Health Organization (WHO) Guide (2004) complements the World Report on Violence and Health (2002) and the World Health Assembly Resolution 56-24 (2003) suggesting governments to implement these nine points: